Abby Scherr didn’t know most of the people at her wedding, and couldn’t understand what was said at the ceremony. Nearby, a war raged on.

-On the bus back to Hungary, Scherr recalled being stopped by an army officer, and was terrified that she would be taken away and interrogated.
-She made it out safely, and spent some time traveling alone in Budapest in Prague before going back to Maryland.
+Afterward, she headed back to Baltimore alone while he finished paperwork to get a visa for the U.S. On the bus to Hungary, Scherr recalled being stopped by an army officer, and was terrified that she would be taken away and interrogated.
+She made it out safely, and spent some time in Budapest and Prague before going back to Maryland.

 “I don’t think we realized how hard it was gonna be,” she said.

 Uljarevic agreed.
 Though he had a college degree and a career in Montenegro, arriving in the U.S., he said, “you pretty much start from the zero.”